Inhaled Corticosteroids Overview and Practice Questions Vector

 85. What does inflammation produce?

-Redness: local dilation of blood vessels, occurring in seconds; flare: reddish color several centimeters from the site, occurring 15-30 seconds after injury; and, wheal: local swelling, occurring in minutes.
+Redness: Local dilation of blood vessels, occurring within seconds; Flare: Reddish color several centimeters from the site, occurring 15-30 seconds after injury; and Wheal: Local swelling, occurring within minutes.

 86. What are the causes of airway inflammation?

-Trauma: Direct (gunshot, stabbing) and indirect (baseball bat, steering wheel); Chronic Bronchitis: Respiratory and systemic infections; asthma: allergic stimulation; and, inhalation of toxic or noxious substances.
+Trauma: Direct (gunshot, stabbing) or indirect (baseball bat, steering wheel); Chronic Bronchitis: Respiratory and systemic infections; Asthma: Allergic stimulation; and Toxins: Inhalation of toxic or noxious substances.

 87. What are the major cells responsible for an inflammatory response?